bahsim/idgl-dev-system/README.md

 ## The Core Methodology

-The core methodology is defined by the following three documents, which establish the expert-level standard for the system.
+The core methodology is defined by the following four documents, which establish the expert-level standard for the system.
 They should be read in order:

 1.  **[The Conceptual Model](./01-the-conceptual-model.md):** Defines the core components of the IDGL system (Spec, AI, Validation, Product) and contrasts the model with traditional development approaches.
 (Start here)
 2.  **[The Anatomy of a Spec](./02-anatomy-of-a-spec.md):** Defines the engineering standard for authoring a high-quality Spec.
 3.  **[The Artifact Lifecycle](./03-the-artifact-lifecycle.md):** Defines the core IDGL processes for the generation, modification, and sustaining of an Artifact.
+4.  **[The Communication Principles](./04-communication-principles.md):** Defines the core principles for effective human-AI communication, which is the foundational skill for applying the entire methodology.

 ## IDGL Patterns: The Blueprints for Automation